cloudmesh/classes/docs/source/i524/2017/technologies.rst

         RabbitMQ is based on AMPQ :cite:`ampq-article` (Advanced Message Queuing Protocol) messaging model.
-AMPQ is described as follows “messages are published to exchanges, which are often compared to post offices or mailboxes.
+AMPQ is described as follows "messages are published to exchanges, which are often compared to post offices or mailboxes.
 Exchanges then distribute message copies to queues using rules called bindings.
-Then AMQP brokers either deliver messages to consumers subscribed to queues, or consumers fetch/pull messages from queues on demand”
+Then AMQP brokers either deliver messages to consumers subscribed to queues, or consumers fetch/pull messages from queues on demand"

 169. NaradaBrokering